khakhalin/Dynamic-clamp-2018/reviews and responses.md

 > Figure 3E and G: how can we reconcile these accounts?
 In each of the groups (3G), there is at best a very weak relationship between temporal tuning and synaptic duration.
 Somehow, if you take the means of all of these groups, you can fit a line through them (Figure 3E).
 Why is that the right thing to do?
 Aren't the field of individual points (partially-transparent background) and the data plotted in 3G the relative quantities?

----------- TODO ----------- : Perhaps this will be more clear now, as the Simpson's praradox paragraph is back.
+---------- TODO ----------- : Perhaps this will be more clear now, as the Simpson's paradox paragraph is back.
 Maybe we shoudl also add 1-2 more interpretative sentences to the Simpsons paradox paragraph?
 Also, do we need a reference there?

 > Figure 3C shows that monosynaptic amplitude and synaptic duration are correlated, as one would expect from the definition of synaptic duration (center of mass).
 Basically, as the monosynaptic amplitude gets bigger, the center of mass will shift earlier and earlier.
 So what independent information is really being conveyed in the synaptic duration?
 The correlation in 3C is so strong, I don't see that it is truly an independent quantity that teaches us something beyond the monosynaptic input strength.
 The monosynaptic input strength is much more defined, why not use that for examining correlation with temporal tuning (or adaptation index), average firing rate, and gain.
 The "synaptic duration" isn't really a measure of synaptic duration, which makes Page 10, lines 3-23 really hard to interpret.